Aatamte/PyCxsim/README.md

 - Interacting with the environment and artifacts: Agents can perform actions on artifacts, make queries, and process observations.

 **Core Methods**:
-- `add_tool(tool: Tool)`: Adds a tool or utility to the agent's set of tools.
 - `execute_action()`: Determines and performs an action based on the agent's state, observations, and strategy.
 - `execute_query()`: Determines and makes a query based on the agent's state and observations.
-- `observe()`: Processes observations from the environment or artifacts, updating the agent's state or knowledge.
-- `display()`: Provides a summary or representation of the agent's current state or status.

 # Quickstart

 ```Python